derektypist/project-euler-024/README.md

 **Information Architecture**

 The function `lexicographicPermutations(n)` returns a number, where `n` is a number index between 0 and 3628799.
 The number index is the position minus 1.
 For example, the 3rd number is the number at index 2.

+## Features

+Allows the user to enter the number position as well as getting the lexicographic permutation of the digits 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9 in that position.
+Performs checks on valid user input.
+If the input is not valid, an error message is displayed.